Find Affordable College Courses

 On average, mental health services graduates from WCTC take out $27,483 in student loans while working on their Associate Degree.

-Wisconsin Indianhead Technical College came in at #9 in this year’s edition of the Most Popular Mental & Social Health Services Associate Degree Schools in the Great Lakes Region ranking.
-Located in the rural area of Shell Lake, WITC is a public college with a small student population.
+Wisconsin Indianhead Technical College did quite well in this year’s ranking of the most popular places for mental and social health services students to get a associate degree.
+It came in at #9 on the list.
+Located in the rural area of Shell Lake, WITC is a public school with a small student population.

 Women make up 83% of the mental health services majors at the school.